got-reload/got-reload/README.md

 And of course any other Yaegi bugs; those are just those that I've filed recently.

+Note that not all of these bugs cause the interpreter to throw errors or panic, sometimes it just behaves incorrectly.
+See especially the first two, 1632 and 1634.
+These are what make got-reload "not recommended for production use".

 # Who came up with this harebrained idea?